 Life skills are rarely taught in public school and lots of parents either are too busy or not inclined to check whether their child knows how to fend for themselves.

 Can they hold a conversation with a stranger?
-Home schooled kids get the chance to mature earlier as they are exposed to so many more life skills.
-They are not cocooned by school or restricted to a particular timetable each day.
+Home-schooled kids get the chance to mature earlier as they are exposed to so many more life skills.
+They are not cocooned by the school or restricted to a particular timetable each day.